Colony Island Network Design and Implementation (CINDI) to Recover Waterbirds in the Gulf of Mexico: a Pilot Study

 Funded by the Knobloch Family Foundation

-Harte Research Institute for Gulf of Mexico Studies at Texas A&M University Corpus Christi, Caesar Kleberg Wildlife Research Institute at Texas A&M University Kingsville, and Coastal Bend Bays & Estuaries Program
+Harte Research Institute at Texas A&M University Corpus Christi, Caesar Kleberg Wildlife Research Institute at Texas A&M University Kingsville, and Coastal Bend Bays & Estuaries Program

 The NOAA-funded Colony Island Network Design and Implementation Project leverages information collected from a pilot study conducted between 2021 and 2023.
 On this page, you will find information and results from the pilot study.